bootphon/pyrpde/README.md

 ```

 **NOTE**: the default values for `tau`, `dim` and `epsilon` are adapted from [^1] and [^2],
- to work on 16Khz PCM audio.
-You should probably use `tau=50` for 22.5Khz and `tau=70`
+ to work on 22.5Khz PCM audio.
+You should probably use `tau=25` for 16Khz and `tau=50`
- for for 48KHz audio.
+ for 48KHz audio.

 Here's an example: